 L2L Group Facilitators are an essential component of the Christian Leadership Alliance L2L peer group experience.
 They think about what the group needs, determine the agendas, prepare supporting resources for meetings, and communicate critical information to all the members.
 Facilitators monitor the engagement of every member and maintain the quality of the experience.

 If you are interested in this unique opportunity to facilitate an L2L group, we have provided an outline of the responsibilities and the compensation structure.
-Contact CLA's Leader2Leader coordinator Dr. Kent Wilson to learn more: firstname.lastname@example.org
+Contact CLA's Vice President for Leadership Experiences and Resources Scott Brown to learn more: firstname.lastname@example.org

 What Does an L2L Group Facilitator Do?